Video Self-Stitching Graph Network for Temporal Action Localization: Introduction

-Though many influential works (e.g., \cite{xu2017r,chao2018rethinking,lin2018bsn,lin2019bmn,zeng2019graph,liu2020progressive,xu2020g,bai2020boundary}) in recent years have been continuously breaking the record in terms of TAL performance, a major challenge hinders its substantial improvement -- large scale variation in action lengths.
-An action can last from a fraction of a second to minutes in the real-world scenario as well as in the datasets.
-We plot the distributions of action duration in the dataset ActivityNet-v1.3~\cite{caba2015activitynet} in Fig.~\ref{fig:teaser} a)) .
-We notice that short actions (e.g., less than 30 seconds in length) dominate the distribution, but their performance is obviously inferior to longer ones with all different TAL methods (Fig. \ref{fig:teaser} b)).
-Therefore, the accuracy of short actions is a key factor to determine the performance of a TAL method, and also a big challenge, especially for such a large-scale dataset as ActivityNet-v1.3.
+Though many methods (e.g., \cite{alwassel2020tsp,bai2020boundary,chao2018rethinking, lin2019bmn, lin2018bsn, liu2020progressive, xu2017r, xu2020boundary, xu2020g, zeng2019graph}) in recent years have been continuously breaking the record of TAL performance, a major challenge hinders its substantial improvement -- large variation in action duration.
+An action can last from a fraction of a second to minutes in the real-world scenario as well as in the datasets~\cite{caba2015activitynet, jiang2014thumos}.
+We plot the distribution of action duration in the dataset ActivityNet-v1.3~\cite{caba2015activitynet} in Fig.~\ref{fig:teaser} a).
+We notice that actions shorter than 30 seconds dominate the distribution, but their performance is obviously inferior to longer ones with all different TAL methods (Fig. \ref{fig:teaser} b)).
+Therefore, the accuracy of short actions is a key factor to determine the performance of a TAL method.

 \textbf{Why are short actions hard to localize?} Short actions have \textit{small temporal scales} with fewer frames, and therefore, their information is prone to loss or distortion throughout a deep neural network.
-Most methods in the literature process videos regardless of action lengths, which as a consequence sacrifices the performance of short actions.
-Recently, researchers attempt to incorporate feature pyramid networks (FPN)~\cite{Lin2017FeaturePN} from the object detection problem to the TAL problem~\cite{liu2020progressive, DBLP:journals/corr/abs-1811-11524}, which generates different feature scales at different network levels, each level with different sizes for candidate actions.
-Though by these means short actions may go through fewer pooling layers to avoid being excessively down-scaled, yet their original small scale as the source of the problem still limits the performance.
+Most methods in the literature process videos regardless of action duration, which as a consequence sacrifices the performance of short actions.
+Recently, researchers attempt to incorporate feature pyramid networks (FPN)~\cite{Lin2017FeaturePN} from the object detection problem to the TAL problem~\cite{liu2020progressive, liu2019multi}, which generates different feature scales at different network levels, each level with different sizes for candidate actions.
+Though by this means short actions may go through fewer pooling layers to avoid being excessively down-scaled, yet their original small scale as the source of the problem still limits the performance.